-In mapped Active Directory domains, it is not allowed to create or/and remove user accounts.
-These actions must be performed in the Active Directory database on the relevant domain server.
+In mapped domains, it is not allowed to create or/and remove user accounts.
+Such actions need to be taken directly on the particular domain server.
 It is also not possible to import user accounts - such an action would take no effect in case of a mapped domain.